trankimtung/aws-llmops-workshop/docs/part-01/30-writing-infrastructure-as-code.md

 # Writing Infrastructure as Code with AWS Cloud Development Kit

-In this section, you will create the backend infrastructure for the demo Generative AI application.
-You will not interact with the AWS Management Console to create the infrastructure.
+In this chapter, you will create the infrastructure for the demo Generative AI application.
+You will not interact with the AWS Management Console to configure the services.
 Instead, you will use the AWS Cloud Development Kit (CDK) to define the infrastructure as code.

-The infrastructure includes the following components:
+The infrastructure for the demo application includes the following components:
 - A Virtual Private Cloud (VPC) to host the ECS Fargate Cluster
 - Amazon API Gateways to host the Text and Image APIs
 - AWS Lambda functions to handle the API requests